Sentencing and Parole Reform Act 2010: Effectiveness

 Since its passage, the so-called "three-strikes law" has been controversial in New Zealand society.
-Critics have criticized the Sentencing and Parole Reform Act for its alleged punitive approach to justice and for disproportionately affected the Māori community.
+Critics have criticised the Sentencing and Parole Reform Act for its alleged punitive approach to justice and for disproportionately affecting the Māori community.
 By contrast, it has been supported by conservative advocacy groups such as the Sensible Sentencing Trust and Family First New Zealand.

 According to the Ministry of Justice, there is little evidence that three strikes legislation reduced serious offending; it restricted the judiciary’s ability to consider the individual circumstances and context of the offending; it impacted more adversely on Maori who are already overrepresented in the prison system and in subsequent cases, the High Court, Court of Appeal, and Supreme Court found sentences imposed under the regime contravened the Bill of Rights Act.
 Despite its ineffectiveness, the National Party said it will reinstate the legislation when it becomes the Government.
 Referring to the anomalous sentencing of Wiremu Allen described below, National’s Justice spokesperson, Paul Goldsmith, said: “It is unimaginable that offenders such as Wiremu Allen, who was convicted of a third strike offence which entailed breaking into a house, demanding money from the victim and then shooting him, would not receive the maximum mandatory sentence today.